ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: Optimization methodology

-The objective of getting a desired value for that distance at the end of the line (position 105.85 m) has been tackled via the optimization problem \eqref{eq:optimization}, in which the controllable inputs, $c$, are tuned to minimize a cost function \eqref{eq:cost} that is bigger the further the distance is from the set point \textit{r}.
+The objective of getting a desired value for that distance at the end of the line {(position $z= z_\mathrm{f}=105.85$~m)} has been tackled via an optimization problem, in which the controllable inputs, $c$, are tuned to minimize a cost function that is larger the further the distance is from the setpoint, \textit{r}. {Mathematically, the problem is stated as follows:}

-where $\mathrm{dom}(model)$ is the domain defined by the parameter range in table \ref{ref_values}.
-The detail of the cost function is:

-The cost function considers the geometrical deviation at the end of the line (105.85 m), and also at previous positions (100.85 m and 95.85 m) in order to improve the stability of the distance under control.
-In addition to that, a term penalizing the control parameters is included ($\alpha \lVert c \rVert _{2}$) for fostering the efficiency of the process as the controllable parameters are directly related with energy consumption (oven power, blowing pressures, etc.).
+where $\mathrm{dom}(model)$ is the domain defined by the parameter ranges in table \ref{ref_values}, and the cost function is given by: { } This function considers the geometrical deviation at the end of the line {($z=z_\mathrm{f}$) and also at previous positions ($z=z_\mathrm{f}-5=100.85$~m and $z=z_\mathrm{f}-10=95.85$~m)} in order to improve the stability of the distance under control.
+In addition to that, a term penalizing the control parameters ($\gamma \lVert c \rVert _{2}$) is included for fostering the efficiency of the process as the controllable parameters are directly related to energy consumption (oven power, blowing pressures, etc.).

 The function \eqref{eq:cost} under optimization is stochastic due to the uncertain parameters ($u$) that take values at random each time it is evaluated.
 Given that, we seek values for the controllable parameters ($c$) that yield to a \textit{good} probability distribution of the minimized function.
-In particular we look for a solution that produces a distribution with the 99 \% percentile as small as possible, thus capturing an operating point that behaves good (i.e. controlled distance close to the desired value with good actuation efficiency) in most of the cases.
+In particular we look for a solution that produces a distribution with the {99\%} percentile as small as possible, thus capturing an operating point that behaves good (i.e. controlled distance close to the desired value with good actuation efficiency) in most of the cases.